ABOUT THE GRAAA

 Meetings featuring informative speakers, exchange of ideas among members, etc. are held from 7 to 9 pm on the third Thursday evenings from January through May and September through November.
 In addition, special events are held throughout the calendar year which can involve noted speakers, public outreach activities, and group observation of unusual celestial events.

-While most meetings are held at Schuler Books and Music in Grand Rapids, some are held at other locations, including the Association’s James C. Veen Observatory and Grand Rapids Public Museum.
+While most meetings are currently held at the Grand Rapids Public Museum, some are held at other locations, including the Association’s James C. Veen Observatory.
 Find upcoming meeting details on the Upcoming Events page.
 Enjoy the experience of leaning from experienced amateur astronomers and forming new friendships.

 The GRAAA is an organization that offers something for just about anyone who wants to pursue astronomy as a hobby, regardless of age or level of knowledge.
 We invite any person who is interested to become a member.